Skip to main content

 1. Log into the system, enter MLOps, and select your target algorithm scenario from the "Scenario Dropdown" at the top-left of the platform (e.g., Anomaly Detection or Image Classification).

-2. Navigate to the "Dataset" menu in the left sidebar, click "New Dataset," and enter the basic information to create the dataset placeholder.
+2. Navigate to the "Dataset" menu in the left sidebar, click "New Dataset," enter the basic information, select your organization, and confirm to create the dataset.

 2. Schedule and Generate the Model (Training Task Management)